astrokings/akguide/docs/eng/1702itarmada.md

 ### Disbandment

 If you leave a faction you belong to, all fleets in the expedition and Capital Depot will be disbanded and will immediately return to your planet.

+When the expedition's assigned ships return to the planet, all the ship units that exceed the capacity of the Space Dock will be discarded.<br>
+However, E.M.U. will issue ship purchase order items to 10% of the discarded units.